sufipvt/Walmart-sales-analysis/README.md

 ## Overview

-This project analyzes Walmart transactional sales data using Python, Pandas, MySQL, and SQL to uncover business insights related to sales performance, customer behavior, revenue trends, and branch operations.
+This project analyzes Walmart transactional sales data using Python, Pandas, MySQL,  to uncover business insights related to sales performance, customer behavior, revenue trends, and branch operations.

 The project includes:
 - Data cleaning and preprocessing